Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{omputed} tomography (CT) is one of the most widely used tools in clinical examinations nowadays due to its advantages of non-invasive and volumetric data acquisition.
+\IEEEPARstart{C}{omputed} tomography (CT) is one of the most popular tools used in clinical examinations nowadays due to its non-invasive and volumetric data acquisition advantages.
 Unlike conventional X-ray studies that project all volumetric information onto a single planar image, CT enables us to restore piles of axial structures through reverse reconstruction, providing rich space of data representation that helps access finer patterns for further evaluation and diagnosis.

 Despite its great convenience and performance, there have been significant concerns about the potential health hazard to patients.
-Cell and organ damage may occur after CT scanning due to excessive exposure if proper measures against ionizing radiation are not considered.
-Even though the dosage of CT scanning is relatively low, exposure over a protracted time can still increase the risk of getting cancer \cite{ortiz2021magnetic}.
+Cell and organ damage may occur due to excessive exposure if proper measures against ionizing radiation are not considered.
+Even though the dosage of CT is relatively low, exposure over a protracted time can still increase the risk of developing cancer \cite{ortiz2021magnetic}.
 Therefore, minimizing radiation exposure has been carried out with a sense of urgency regarding science and public opinion~\cite{brenner2007computed}.

-Since it is currently impractical to exclude CT from general health examinations, engineers have been working actively on reducing the radiation dosage applied to the subjects through various techniques, such as enlarging the field of view of the X-ray source, increasing the resolution of the detector array both horizontally and vertically, improving the sensitivity of a single detector unit, and increasing the table speed for faster scanning.
-These efforts have led to considerable performance improvement over the past several decades.
+Since it is currently impractical to exclude CT from general health examinations, engineers have been working actively on reducing the radiation exposed to the subjects through various techniques, such as enlarging the source field of view, increasing the sensor resolution both horizontally and vertically, improving the detector sensitivity, and increasing the table speed for faster scanning.
+These efforts have led to considerable performance improvement over the past decades.

 In addition to hardware-based solutions, researchers have also paid attention to dosage reduction through software-assisted technology.
 Two representative methods are sparse-view CT, which uses a reduced number of projections per gantry rotation, and low-dose CT (LDCT), which uses a reduced intensity of the X-ray source.
-While the former tries to compensate for the artifacts introduced by the missing views, the latter gives rise to an image denoising problem, receiving more attention as similar tasks in other areas (\emph{e.g.,} low-light image enhancement) have been extensively studied \cite{buades2005non, dabov2007image, lu2022lowlight}.
+Whereas the former tries to compensate for the artifacts introduced by the missing views, the latter gives rise to an image denoising problem, receiving more attention as similar tasks in other areas (e.g., low-light image enhancement) have been extensively studied \cite{buades2005non, dabov2007image, lu2022lowlight}.